mythril-forge/vanilla-spells/spells/level-7/temple-of-the-gods.md

 The temple opposes types of creatures you choose when you cast this spell.
 Choose one or more of the following: celestials, elementals, fey, fiends, or undead.
-If a creature of the chosen type attempts to enter the temple, that creature must make a Charisma saving throw.
+If a creature of the chosen type attempts to enter the temple, that creature must make a Charisma Saving Throw.
 On a failed save, it can't enter the temple for 24 hours.
 Even if the creature can enter the temple, the magic there hinders it; whenever it makes an attack roll, an ability check, or a saving throw inside the temple, it must roll a `d4` and subtract the number rolled from the `d20` roll.